 Take your existing budget and input the new monthly expenses you can expect after you acquire a mortgage.
 You’ll want to estimate your principal, interest, taxes and insurance to plug into your budget.

 To determine the numbers for your principal and interest, you can use an online mortgage calculator.
 Experiment to see how much you could comfortably fit into your budget and what amounts would be stretching your budget uncomfortably thin.
 You can also look at the current rates from a lender like Assurance Financial for different types of loan terms, such as 15-year versus 30-year or conventional versus FHA.
+Try out of our Assurance Financial mortgage calculators today!
+Several payoff calculators also exist on many real estate websites.
+This can help with long-term planning which could help you avoid mistakes.

 4. Can I Secure a Good Mortgage Rate?